Kenneth Tait: Early life

-Royal Air Force

 In May 1937 Tait was accepted for a short service commission in the Royal Air Force (RAF).
 He left for England later that year, one of twelve New Zealanders intending to join the RAF as pilots, sailing aboard the RMS Rangitata and commenced flight training in October at a civilian school in White Waltham.
 On completion of his elementary course in January 1938, he was commissioned as an acting pilot officer in the RAF.
 He proceeded to No. 6 Flying Training School at Little Rissington, gained his wings in May and then three months later was posted to No. 87 Squadron.
 At the time he joined the squadron, it was in the process of converting to the Hawker Hurricane fighter.

 Second World War

 In August 1939, as tensions escalated between Britain and Germany, No. 87 Squadron was mobilised for war.
 It was intended to send the squadron to France as the Air Component of the British Expeditionary Force (BEF), designated as part of No. 60 Mobile Wing.
 Following the invasion of Poland and with the Second World War now underway, it deployed to France.
 Tait worked as the squadron's adjutant until November, at which time he commenced flying duties although it was a relatively quiet time, with little action seen.
 In April 1940, while flying in fog over the Maginot Line, he crashed his Hurricane.
-He spent two weeks in hospital with his injuries and was still convalescing at the squadron's airfield when it was attacked, his tent being torn by shrapnel.
+He spent two weeks in hospital with his injuries and was still convalescing at the squadron's airfield when it was attacked by Luftwaffe bombers, his tent being torn by shrapnel.

 Battle of France

-By the time of the invasion of the Low Countries, Tait was back on operations.
+By the time of the invasion of the Low Countries in May, Tait was back on operations.
 He damaged a Heinkel He 111 medium bomber on 12 May and three days later destroyed a Messerschmitt Bf 110 heavy fighter.
 He was credited with a damaged Junkers Ju 87 dive bomber on 18 May.
 He had a particularly busy day on 20 May; he shot down a Messerschmitt Bf 109 fighter, damaged two more Bf 109s, had a share in a destroyed Junkers Ju 88 medium bomber with future flying ace Ian Gleed, and damaged two other Ju 88s.
 With the situation in France deteriorating, the squadron was withdrawn to England on 22 May.
-Tait, having lost most of his personal kit, flew a Dutch aircraft to RAF Debden.
+Tait, having lost most of his personal kit, flew a Dutch aircraft to the RAF station at Debden.